eclipse-cyclonedds/cyclonedds/docs/manual/config/data-path-config.rst

   - Retrieving all incoming network packets.
   - Running the protocol state machine, which involves scheduling of AckNack and Heartbeat messages.
-  - Queueing of samples that must be retransmitted.
+  - Queueing of samples that must be re-transmitted.
   - Defragmenting.
   - Ordering incoming samples.